Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 CPU plotting will be possible but will be less efficient than GPU.
 All times shown are for all-RAM plotting, although farmers can trade cpu RAM for temporary SSD storage, which results in slightly slower performance.

 > [!NOTE]
-> Subject to change, aim will be for 3060 to plot >20TiB/day, CPU will be <1TiB/day
+> Pending Plot ID Filter and Plot Difficulty settings.
+Aim will be for 3060 to plot >20TiB/day

 (TBD)